Warning signs and ways to manage stress

 Connection is another key to less stress.

-Be sure to know yourself and the healthy boundaries you need to set as well.
+At the same time, be sure to know yourself and the healthy boundaries you need to set as well.
 If you’re prone to agreeing to do too many things and feel like one more would just add stress or resentment, it’s OK to say no.

 I feel stressed right now.
 What can I do?